martincarstenbach/python-blogposts/flask-oracle/readme.md

 # Additional Steps

-As per the introduction the application has been kept simple to focus on the main topic: creating and running a web application in containers, connecting to an Oracle XE 21c instance.
+As per the introduction the application has been kept simple to focus on the main topic: creating and running a web application in containers, connecting to an Oracle instance.
 Improvements to this code should include introduction of TLS security and automated build of the (application) container image.